ros-navigation/navigation2/nav2_collision_monitor/README.md

 #### Exclusion Zones

 Any data source can optionally define one or more **exclusion zones**.
 An exclusion zone is a region that **removes (masks out) that source's points which fall inside it**, before the action/detection polygons are evaluated.
-Unlike the polygons above, an exclusion zone does **not** trigger a behavior — it is a per-source pre-filter, and works for both the Collision Monitor and the Collision Detector.
+Unlike the polygons above, an exclusion zone does **not** trigger a behavior.
+It is a per-source pre-filter, and works for both the Collision Monitor and the Collision Detector.

 A typical use case is ignoring known structure the robot deliberately approaches, such as a charging dock or a conveyor: the returns from that structure would otherwise trip the stop/slowdown zones.
 Another common use case is self-filtering: masking out returns from parts of the robot itself (e.g. arms, mast, bumpers, or trailers) that fall within a sensor's field of view, which would otherwise be mistaken for obstacles.
 Anchoring the zone to the relevant robot frame keeps the mask aligned with that structure as it moves.